 One of the major perks of MT4 is its ability to let you code your own bots or trading algorithms which are dubbed as “Expert Advisors” or EAs.
 This way you can have the platform execute trades on its own while following the rules you determined.

-One of the biggest shortcoming of BitMex is their lack of mobile trading apps.
+One of the biggest shortcomings of BitMex is its lack of mobile trading apps.
 Even though many professional traders will tell you that nothing can replace wide-screen desktop trading, a good mobile app is like a fire extinguisher that is much appreciated and helpful when you need quick reactions and fixes to your positions.

 The SimpleFX apps for iOS and Android feature most of the options that you have access to on desktop with the exception of charting tools – these are much more limited on mobile than on desktop.